Fdiskitup/Ferguson_Sound/README.md

 So you've built the card:

 make sure you set the jumpers pins 7-8, 9-10, 11-12, 13-14, 15-16 all on.
-This sets the port for output only. see the single blue jumper and the 4 red jumpers
+This sets the port for output only. see the single blue jumper and the 4 red jumpers.
 ![FS-1](https://github.com/user-attachments/assets/c3136a83-06ee-40ab-99eb-81af4cd1815d)

+You'll need to give the board +5V, I just brought a cable from the main board power block to the soundcard power block.
+The ground plane is connected to the 10 groung pins of the connector so you could just wire in a single 5V from the rails directly below the power connector.